Getting Things Done GTD is a fantastic framework for managing a business written and developed by David Allen.

 I store, manage and report on orders and invoices in Odoo.

 These tools help with the reporting review and in the end help move forward on a daily basis.
-Ultimately, they create that production capacity which keeps me in business.
+Ultimately, they create that production capacity that keeps me in business.

 I often see this whole arrangement as a sort of game, chess if you will: arranging the pieces to be in the best configuration.
 But there is important psychological stuff going on here.
 The fact that I have a model of my reality enables me to stand back from it, to be objective and at least, in theory, to manipulate it in an ideal configuration.